Becoming a Grassroots Advocate

 - Advocacy Demystified: Tools & Strategies for Effective Consumer Health Advocacy (PDF)

-- NEW!
-Capitol Accessibility Guide for Visitors with Disabilities (State of Georgia) (PDF)
+- Capitol Accessibility Guide for Visitors with Disabilities (State of Georgia) (PDF)

 - Telling Your Story Effectively to State Legislators, Dawn Alford, our public policy director, participated with Rep. Pat Gardner in a webinar hosted by Parent 2 Parent (Video)